 We have found that God's story -- the story of his love, our rebellion, his redemption, and his restoration -- makes the best sense of both why we long for meaning, goodness, and love -- and why they all can seem so elusive.
+Why we so deeply fight with and distrust each other even as we need each other and long to be at peace.
 In his story, God shows that he is personal, and he is good.
 He is the source of all true love and goodness, and he communicates his goodness through his actions and through his word, and most of all through Jesus.

 Because God is personal, he speaks.
 And he doesn't just send messages.
 No!
 When you love, you always come yourself.
 And in Jesus of Nazareth, God himself came in love to make us a part of his story.
 Through Jesus, our great, good, glorious, and good God frees us to live and love rightly, finding our true and full identity in him and him alone.